 Additionally, often the facts which the prosecution allege are disputed.
 For example, the accused person denies that the incident actually occurred or occurred exactly how the prosecution allege.

-As with any offence, even after a finding of guilt a court can still decide not to record a conviction under section 10 of the Crimes (Sentencing Procedure) Act 1999.
+As with any offence, even after a finding of guilt a court can still decide not to record a conviction.
+For information on the sentencing options that do not involve a criminal conviction, click here: NO CONVICTION IN NSW.

 - The person’s character, antecedents, age, health and mental condition;